Bayesian Inference

 • \(f( \theta )\): a prior model, P[DM]F of \(\theta\)

-• \(f_y(y \mid \theta, x)\): an observational model, P[DM]F when it is a function of \(y\) (in your book: \(f(y \mid \pi)\)); we typically drop the \(x\) to simplify the notation.
+• \(f(y \mid \theta, x)\): an observational model, P[DM]F when it is a function of \(y\); in your book: \(f(y \mid \pi)\)

-• \(f_{\theta}(y \mid \theta)\): is a likelihood function when it is a function of \(\theta\) (in your book: \(\L(\pi \mid y)\))
+• \(f(y \mid \theta)\): is a likelihood function when it is a function of \(\theta\); in your book: \(\L(\pi \mid y)\)

 • Some people write \(\L(\theta; y)\) or simply \(\L(\theta)\)

-• Pick a data model \(f(y \mid \theta, x)\) — this is typically more important than the prior; this includes the model for the conditional mean: \(\E(y \mid x)\)
+• Pick a data model \(f(y \mid \theta, x)\), including conditional mean: \(\E(y \mid x)\)

-• After we observe data \(y\), we treat \(f(y \mid \theta, x)\) as the likelihood of observing \(y\) under all plausible values of \(\theta\), conditioning on \(x\) if necessary
+• After observing data \(y\), we treat \(f(y \mid \theta, x)\) as the likelihood of observing \(y\) under all plausible values of \(\theta\), conditioning on \(x\) if necessary

-• Derive a posterior model for \(\theta\), \(\, f(\theta \mid y, x)\) using Bayes’s rule or by simulation
+• Derive a posterior distribution for \(\theta\), \(\, f(\theta \mid y, x)\)

 Example Prior Model